Gunivers/Bookshelf/docs/xp.rst

 ::

     # Once
-    glib.xp:get_bar
+    bs.xp:get_bar

     # See the result
-    scoreboard obective setdisplay sidebar glib.res0
+    scoreboard obective setdisplay sidebar bs.res0

 Get bar rounded
 ~~~~~~~~~~~~~~~

 ``get_bar_rounded``: Get the portion of the bar filled

--  The percentage of the bar filled is returned on the score ``glib.res0``
+-  The percentage of the bar filled is returned on the score ``bs.res0``
--  This function require the module `glib.math`
+-  This function require the module `bs.math`

 *Example:*